Undergraduate Admissions for applicants from foreign secondary schools

 All selected candidates will be contacted by email and will receive an invitation to a remote interview.

-Once their evaluations are complete, and any readjustments made where necessary, the admissions jury will allocate each candidate an overall mark between 0 and 80.
+Once their evaluations are complete, the admissions jury will allocate each candidate an overall mark between 0 and 80.
 This mark is the total of the mark out of 60 awarded for the three elements of their application and the mark out of 20 awarded for their interview.

 Accepted candidates will receive an offer of admission, including an assignment to one of the two programmes they requested in their application.

-Candidates will be notified as to whether or not they have been accepted via their candidate space and by email on the dates outlined in the 2021 admissions calendar.
+Candidates will be notified as to whether or not they have been accepted via their candidate space and by email on the dates outlined in the admissions calendar above.

-Non-accepted candidates will not be placed on a waiting list.
-We do not plan to offer a waiting list.
+Non-admitted candidates will not be placed on a waiting list.

 Acceptances are conditional on the obtention of your final high school diploma.
 All accepted candidates will need to provide a certificate of their diploma when completing their administrative registration.